 (3) If a unit of local government fails to verify pursuant to subsection (2) the information held by the division, or fails to provide the information required by subsection (1), the division shall notify the Legislative Auditing Committee of such failure to comply.
 The committee shall proceed in accordance with s.
-11.40(5).Following receipt of such notification of failure to comply with these provisions, a hearing shall be scheduled by the committee for the purpose of receiving testimony addressing the failure of units of local government to comply with the requirements of this section.
+11.40(5).
+Following receipt of such notification of failure to comply with these provisions, a hearing shall be scheduled by the committee for the purpose of receiving testimony addressing the failure of units of local government to comply with the requirements of this section.
 After the hearing, the committee shall determine which units of local government will be subjected to further state action.
 If it finds that one or more units of local government should be subjected to further state action, the committee shall:

-the Department of Revenue and the Department of Banking and Finance to withhold any funds not pledged for bond debt service satisfaction which are payable to such governmental entity.
+- (a) In the case of a unit of local government, request the Department of Revenue and the Department of Banking and Finance to withhold any funds not pledged for bond debt service satisfaction which are payable to such governmental entity.
 The Department of Revenue and the Department of Banking and Finance are authorized to implement the provisions of this paragraph.
-The committee, in its request, shall specify the date such action shall begin, and the request must be received by the Department of Revenue and the Department of Banking and Finance 30 days before the date of the distribution mandated by law.
+The committee, in its request, shall specify the date such action shall begin, and the request must be received by the Department of Revenue and the Department of Banking and Finance 30 days before the date of the distribution mandated by law. - (b) In the case of a special district, notify the Department of Community Affairs that the special district has failed to comply.
+Upon notification, the Department of Community Affairs shall proceed pursuant to ss.
+189.421 and 189.422.

-(b) In the case of a special district, notify the
+Section 53.
+Sections 218.39 and 218.391, Florida Statutes, are created to read:

-Department of Community Affairs that the special district has
+218.39 Annual financial audit reports.--

-2 Community Affairs shall proceed pursuant to ss.
-189.421 and 3 189.422.
-Section 56.
-Sections 218.39 and 218.391, Florida 4 5 Statutes, are created to read: 218.39 Annual financial audit reports.--6 7 (1) If, by the first day in any fiscal year, a local 8 governmental entity, district school board, charter school, or 9 charter technical career center has not been notified that a financial audit for that fiscal year will be performed by the 10 Auditor General, each of the following entities shall have an 11 12 annual financial audit of its accounts and records completed 13 within 12 months after the end of its fiscal year by an 14 independent certified public accountant retained by it and 15 paid from its public funds: 16 (a) Each county. (b) Any municipality with revenues or the total of 17 expenditures and expenses in excess of \$250,000.
-18 19 (c) Any special district with revenues or the total of 20 expenditures and expenses in excess of \$100,000. (d) Each district school board.
-21 22 (e) Each charter school established under s.
-228.056.
-23 (f) Each charter technical center established under s.
-24 228.505.
+(1) If, by the first day in any fiscal year, a local governmental entity, district school board, charter school, or charter technical career center has not been notified that a financial audit for that fiscal year will be performed by the Auditor General, each of the following entities shall have an annual financial audit of its accounts and records completed within 12 months after the end of its fiscal year by an independent certified public accountant retained by it and paid from its public funds: